Elena Kriegner: Career

 The confusion with Uber became more of a problem for the sisters when they started to receive complex complaints from customers, such as driver harassment, as well as subpoenas.
 After speaking with Uber executives at the tradeshow, they were very dismissive of Elena and her sisters issues.
 The problems reached a point where the major New York City media covered Uber's lack of customer service in-depth, interviewing both Elena and her sister, Herta.

-In 2013, Kriegner's work featured at the Forbes jewelry exhibition, for “Out of this World” Jewelry.
+In 2013, Kriegner's work was featured at the Forbes jewelry exhibition, for “Out of this World” Jewelry.
 During the same year, she was also a finalist at the Jewelers Choice Awards 2013.

 Many of her jewelry pieces contain large gems.
 In June 2015, she featured in WAG magazine to discuss her new range, The Voyage Collection.
 During the interview, she spoke at length about the design of the jewelry, stating it came in a variety of price and cuts, and every item was convertible from a ring into a pendant.

 The jewelry collection received more coverage in the media after Kriegner revealed her latest ring innovation.
 The problem was that she noticed many complex ring designs were only available in the most common sizes, between 6-9.
 However the ring size range was from 3 to 14, meaning people at either end of the scale often had to buy custom rings, which could dramatically increase the cost.
 Kriegner's solution was to develop rings separately from the decorative designs, meaning they could be easily fitted, lowering inventory cost to stores that stocked her jewelry.

 Personal life

 Kriegner is an avid sailor and has sailed across the Atlantic and also across the United States, north to south, navigating rivers and lakes.
-When moving from Europe to the United States, she did so by captaining a 32 ft Catamaran and crossing the Atlantic ocean first.
+When moving from Europe to the United States, she did so by captaining a 32 ft Catamaran and crossing the Atlantic Ocean first.
 After spending time in the Caribbean, she eventually moved to New York City.